Hive-Systems/pyfair/docs/calculation_details.rst

 .. note::

-    For the purposes of this calculation, TC must be estimated relative to CS, and CS must be estiamted relative to TC.
-They are essentially just rough guesses to determine the percentage of threats that will fail or succeed (and consequently have no independent meaning apart from each other.
+    For the purposes of this calculation, TC must be estimated relative to CS, and CS must be estimated relative to TC.
+They are essentially just rough guesses to determine the percentage of threats that will fail or succeed (and consequently have no independent meaning apart from each other).

 **Contact Frequency ("C")**
 ---------------------------